Income tax relief

 Investing in an EIS allows you to access various tax reliefs.
 However, these depend on personal circumstances and may change in the future.
 Moreover, if an EIS qualifying company loses its qualifying status then your tax reliefs are likely to be affected.

 Please note this is only a brief overview of the risks involved with investing in an EIS fund.
-Please read full details of all the risks here before investing.
+Please read full details of all the risks in the terms & conditions before investing.

 There are two ways to invest in EIS-qualifying companies - via an EIS fund or a single company EIS.

 In an EIS fund, the investment manager will split your money and other investors' money across a portfolio of carefully selected EIS-qualifying small-medium sized companies.
-You will receive shares in these companies, which will be held on your behalf by a nominee company.
+You will receive shares in these companies.

 EIS funds are either HMRC 'approved' or 'unapproved'.